MicrosoftDocs/Dynamics-365-Operations.da-dk/retail/includes/banner.md

 > [!IMPORTANT]
-> Dette emne gælder for Dynamics 365 for Retail (foreløbig version), Dynamics 365 for Finance and Operations, Enterprise Edition og Dynamics 365 for Operations.
+> Dette emne gælder for Dynamics 365 for Retail, Dynamics 365 for Finance and Operations, Enterprise Edition og Dynamics 365 for Operations.